The Tag class turned out to be something of a beast, partly because

 attributes, changes to their values as properties should also be

-reflected in the markup generated and rendered for Tag
+reflected in the markup generated and rendered for Tag-instances that

 # myTag is a Tag instance